sierdzio/gibs/README.md

 ### Qt support

-Ibs is written in Qt, and it makes it easier to build other Qt projects, too.
+Gibs makes it easier to build other Qt projects.
 In order to compile a Qt application or library, you need to specify Qt directory by runnig gibs with `--qt-dir` flag: